 There have been suggestions of prehistoric occupation at Brockley Hill, but little evidence has been found.
 Stories that Julius Caesar fought a battle nearby or that the Romans built a ‘city’ here are almost certainly fanciful.
 However, most scholars now believe that Brockley Hill was the site of Sulloniacae, a posting station on Watling Street located halfway between London and St Albans.

 The station was recorded in the Antonine itinerary, a third-century list of routes and stopping places in the Roman Empire.
 There was certainly a pottery operating here from around 70ad to 160ad, which specialised in lidded bowls and jars, flagons and mortaria (mixing bowls).

 Surrounding woodland seems to have been cleared to grow crops, although this may have been at a later phase of Roman occupation.
 But despite extensive excavations since 1937 proof of a larger settlement has not been found.

 Land at the bottom of Brockley Hill, on the corner of London Road, was bought by the Ministry of Works in 1946 and used for assorted government offices, including those of the Ministry of Defence.
-The site was vacated in the 1990s and much of it has now been redeveloped with high-class housing, with the Stanmore & Edgware golf centre to the north.
+The site was vacated in the 1990s and much of it was afterwards redeveloped with high-class housing, with the Stanmore & Edgware golf centre to the north.
 The golf centre was abruptly closed in 2019 and its clubhouse was destroyed by fire in 2020.